mrluke269/Amazon_product_analytics_pipeline/README.md

 ---

-## 🎬 Running the Pipeline
+##  Running the Pipeline

-### 📍 Step 1: Search and Extract ASINs
+###  Step 1: Search and Extract ASINs

 ```bash
 python scripts/search_product.py
 ```

 **What it does:**
-- 🔍 Searches Amazon for "dog food" products
+-  Searches Amazon for queried products
-- 📝 Extracts first 10 product ASINs
+-  Extracts product ASINs
-- 💾 Saves to `data/asins_to_fetch.json`
+-  Saves to `data/asins_to_fetch.json`

 **Output:**
 ```json